-The Pacers had to hold off the Chicago Bulls to post a 97-92 victory at Bankers Life Fieldhouse.
+The Pacers had to hold off the Chicago Bulls 97-92 at Bankers Life Fieldhouse.

 Power forward David West led the Pacers with 31 points, and George Hill added 21 points for Indiana.

-Jimmy Butler and Marco Belinelli scored 20 points each for Chicago, and that was a career high for Butler.
+Jimmy Butler and Marco Belinelli scored 20 points each for Chicago.

 With Indiana holding a three-point lead, Hill had a chance to ice the game with two free throws, but he missed both with 13.3 seconds left.